jpconstantineau/pykey/documentation/docs/testing_hardware/sleep.md

 ## Deep Sleep vs Sleeping Beauty (System OFF)
 The CircuitPython implementation of deep sleep isn't the same as what was implemented for the BlueMicro_BLE firmware.
 The arduino implementation is quite simple:
-* setup the anode (+ve) side of the keyboard matrix to be outputs and put them `HIGH` or `LOW`.
-This will apply the necessary voltage to enable a trtigger when a key is pressed while sleeping
+* setup the anode (+ve) side of the keyboard matrix to be outputs and put them `HIGH`.
+This will apply the necessary voltage to enable a trigger on the cathode side (-ve) when a key is pressed while sleeping
-* setup GPIOs to be `INPUT_PULLUP_SENSE` or `INPUT_PULLDOWN_SENSE` depending on the case needed
+* setup GPIOs on the cathode side of the matrix to be `INPUT_PULLDOWN_SENSE`
 * call `sd_power_system_off();` This is the softdevice call to completely power down the chip.

 At that point the chip powers down but when a key is pressed, it wakes up as if rebooting from a reset or a power up.
 The `RESETREAS` register would have the E bit set (see datasheet, page 75) on powerup.
 The bootloader does not appear to clear-out the `RESETREAS` Regiter but does clear the `GPREGRET` register if appropriate.
 [See code here](https://github.com/adafruit/Adafruit_nRF52_Bootloader/blob/master/src/main.c#L182)